Tomasteroide/Data-Science-Projects/README.md

-# Data-Science-TT-Bootcamp
+# Data-Science-Projects
-Repository for storing projects and exercises developed during the TripleTen Bootcamp.
-It includes code, data analysis, and other hands-on practices from the program.
+Repository for storing projects and exercises developed.
+It includes code, data analysis, and other hands-on practices.